-Given that the practice has been for all local authority elections to be conducted by postal voting and not by booth voting as per parliamentary elections, scrutineers are less involved in the local elections process than for parliamentary elections
+Given that all local authority elections are currently conducted by postal voting and not by booth voting as per parliamentary elections, scrutineers are less involved in the local elections process compared to parliamentary elections

 Scrutineers are not entitled or empowered to interfere with the conduct of an election or poll or raise questions of procedure or law with electoral officials.
 If a scrutineer believes that electoral procedures are not being followed, he or she should draw the matter to the attention of the Electoral Officer.